DDanDev/Diapa-Live-Kontroller/readme.md

 ---
 ### <img alt="AutoHotKey AHK Logo" src="https://www.autohotkey.com/static/ahk_logo_no_text.svg" height="40" /> AutoHotKey
-If you use my setup as is you don't need to install AHK, <a href="./v5 (Add Aux for Damasio) Diapason Live Komplete Kompletely Kool Koolertron Kontroler - Copy.exe">just use the .exe file.</a>
+If you use my setup as is you don't need to install AHK, <a href="./EXE v5 Diapason Live Komplete Kompletely Kool Koolertron Kontroler.exe">just use the .exe file.</a>

-If you are going to change or customize something you will need to <a href="v5 (Add Aux for Damasio) Diapason Live Komplete Kompletely Kool Koolertron Kontroler - Copy.ahk">download my .ahk file</a> and install ahk to your computer so you can run the script and eventually compile it to exe.
+If you are going to change or customize something you will need to <a href="./AHK (Editable) v5 Diapason Live Komplete Kompletely Kool Koolertron Kontroler.ahk">download my .ahk file</a> and install ahk to your computer so you can run the script and eventually compile it to exe.
 Get it here: https://www.autohotkey.com/

 <br><br>